Sapulpa Herald: 2008 presidential election

 In 2008, the Sapulpa Daily Herald made no mention of President Obama's presidential victory.
 The newspaper claimed that it covered local news and not national news.
 The move prompted protests that the newspaper was practicing racism.
 The newspaper's publisher explained "We run a newspaper, not a memory book service.
 We covered the local commissioner's race.
 We thought that was more important."

-Circulation

-Current Circulation - 2900 (When CNHI was the owner of the Sapulpa Daily Herald the circulation was 5400.)